7/31/2024 Concluding July (

 Crossing the bar, Westport bar

-Although fog had not been in the forecast, gray mist shrouded the marina when we arrived at Float
+Although fog had not been in the forecast, mist shrouded the marina when we arrived at Float 10 at

-10 at 5:30 AM and enveloped us as we motored out of the harbor, across the bar and out to sea.
+5:30 AM and enveloped us as we motored out of the harbor, across the bar and out to sea.
+The water

-The water was glassy and almost flat; I don't think I've ever seen the bar so calm.
-That's not
+was glassy and almost flat; I've rarely seen the bar so calm.
+That's not necessarily a good

 The fog began to thin out as the sun rose behind us but we still were not seeing many birds.
 We